gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git-annex_to_git-lfs.md

-Git LFS is enabled by default on all GitLab products (GitLab CE, GitLab EE, GitLab.com), therefore, you don't need to do anything in the server side.
+Git LFS is enabled by default on all GitLab products (GitLab CE, GitLab EE, GitLab.com), therefore, you don't need to do anything in the server-side.

 First, let's make sure you have **git-lfs** installed
 locally: